salahuddin-afridi/aws-s3-static-website/README.md

 # aws-s3-static-website
-Multi-page static website hosted on Amazon S3 with custom bucket policies and error handling

-# ☁️ AWS Project: Hosting a Multi-Page Static Website on Amazon S3
+# Hosting a Multi-Page Static Website on Amazon S3

 This repository contains my hands-on project for deploying a multi-page static website using Amazon S3.
 This project demonstrates cloud infrastructure fundamentals, serverless hosting, object storage, and AWS access governance.

-## 🏗️ Architecture
+##  Architecture

 Instead of relying on traditional web servers like Apache or Nginx on EC2 instances, this project uses Amazon S3 to serve static content directly: